 During law school, Paul worked at the Boston Redevelopment Authority, the predecessor to the Boston Planning and Development Agency, and served as Senior Editor to the Boston College Law Review.

-- Best Lawyers in America® Ones to Watch (2021): Real Estate Law – Land Use and Zoning Law
+- Best Lawyers in America® Ones to Watch (2021 and 2022): Real Estate Law – Land Use and Zoning Law

 - Developing Leader, NAIOP Massachusetts Government Affairs Committee